Up in a Puff of Smoke: Overview

 The songwriting/production team of Gerry Shury and Ron Roker had admired Brown's voice from her Pickettywitch recordings.
 Shury, who had arranged Brown's 1972 self-titled album release, described her as a cross "between Diana Ross and Dionne Warwick".
 In 1974, Shury and Roker had Brown record the neo-Motown number "Up in a Puff of Smoke".
 In the same session Brown, with Roker as co-vocalist, recorded a cover of the ABBA song "Honey, Honey", which was released under the name Sweet Dreams.

 Canadian blue-eyed soul singer Charity Brown turned down the chance to cover "Up in a Puff of Smoke" for the Canadian market, but she did record the B-side song of the Polly Brown single, the mid-tempo Shury/Swern ballad "I'm Saving All My Love", as "Saving All My Love".
 Introduced on Brown's 1975 album release Rock Me, the track was released as a single, reaching #61 on the Canadian singles chart in February 1976.

 Chart history

-"Up in a Puff of Smoke" proved to be a UK Top 40 shortfall although it did spend five weeks in the Top 50, peaking at #43.
+"Up in a Puff of Smoke" proved to be a UK Top 40 near miss although it did spend five weeks in the Top 50, peaking at #43.
 However, the track became a hit in several English speaking countries: Australia (#22), Canada (#11), New Zealand (#13), and the US (#16).